yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

 ..
 TODO example for false positive

+..
 To filter out false positives for regression, the fingerprints need to be calculated without the full path:

 To go around the problem of fingerprints failing due to the name change, the fingerprints need to be calculated without the full path:

+To go around the problem of fingerprints failing due to renaming, the fingerprints need to be calculated without the full path:

 .. - Before making the change, rerun fingerprints without the full path ingredient
    - Update fingerprints, as the new values can be accepted since no change taken place